Health Lifestyle

 • Having trouble sleeping

-These symptoms, though distressing, make sense when you consider the evolutionary purpose of anxiety: to increase the odds that we will prevent or survive a surprise attack.
-Weakness or fatigue can keep us still; while an increased heart rate prepares us to run or fight.
-Trouble concentrating on anything but the present worry keeps us focused on risk-mitigation.
-Trouble breathing keeps us quiet.
+These symptoms, though distressing, make sense when you consider the evolutionary purpose of anxiety: to increase the odds that you will prevent or survive a surprise attack.
+Weakness or fatigue can keep you still, while an increased heart rate prepares you to run or fight.
+Trouble concentrating on anything other than the present worry keeps you focused on risk mitigation.

-Some of the symptoms of anxiety, such as insomnia or digestive problems, are not the direct result of momentary anxiety, but rather the toll that ensues when it becomes chronic.
+Some of the symptoms, such as insomnia or digestive problems, are not the direct result of momentary anxiety, but rather the toll you pay when anxiety becomes chronic.

 Causes of Anxiety